Medical Officer - Psychiatrist

 Basic Requirements: Basic Requirements: United States Citizenship: Non-citizens may only be appointed when it is not possible to recruit qualified citizens in accordance with VA Policy.
 Degree of Doctor of Medicine or an equivalent degree resulting from a course of education in medicine or osteopathic medicine.
 The degree must have been obtained from one of the schools approved by the Department of Veterans Affairs for the year in which the course of study was completed.
 Current, full and unrestricted license to practice medicine or surgery in a State, Territory, or Commonwealth of the United States, or in the District of Columbia.
 NOTE: You may be considered if you are working toward completing the requirements to hold license as described above.
 Completion of residency training, or its equivalent, approved by the Secretary of Veterans Affairs in an accredited core specialty training program leading to eligibility for board certification.
 NOTE: You may be considered if you are currently in your last year of a residency training as described above.
 Proficiency in spoken and written English.
 Physical requirements outlined below.
 Preferred: Board Certified in Psychiatry Reference: VA Regulations, specifically VA Handbook 5005, Part II, Appendix G-2 Physician Qualification Standard.
 This can be found in the local Human Resources Office.
-Physical Requirements: Candidates must successfully complete a pre-employment physical.
-Position requires walking, standing, reading typewritten material without strain, ability to hear conversational voice, emotional and mental stability, and working closely with others.
-A respirator medical evaluation is also required.
+Physical Requirements: Must pass a pre-employment physical examination as required by VA Handbook 5019.
+This examination is administered by VA Occupational Health.
+This position requires: light to moderate lifting (15 - 44 lbs.); light carrying (15 lbs. and under); reaching above shoulder; use of fingers; both hands required; walking (up to 2 hours); standing (up to 2 hours); kneeling (up to 1 hour); ability for rapid mental and muscular coordination simultaneously; near vision correctable at 13" to 16"; far vision correctable in one eye to 20/20 and to 20/40 in the other; depth perception; ability to distinguish basic colors; ability to distinguish shades of colors; hearing (aid permitted); emotional stability; mental stability; working closely with others; and working alone.